Minds-On-Design-Lab/EH-dataportal/content/data-explorer/_index.md

     main:
         identifier: '03'
 ---
-Get data sets on important environment and health topics for NYC.
-View maps, charts, and more.
+Data sets on important environmental health topics.
+Select a topic, and view maps, charts, and more.